Appi Ski Resort

 Appi Ski and Snowboard Terrain

 At first glance you’d think that powder skiing is not Appi’s forte, but on further inspection, hidden behind the façade of the groomed runs is some fantastic powder riding.
-They leave quite a few runs ungroomed, and there are designated tree skiing areas.
+Quite a few runs are left ungroomed, there is plenty of tree skiing in-bounds, especially if you like technical trees.
+There is also some sidecountry, especially if you take the Nishimori snowcat shuttle.

 Appi Kogen Snow